Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?

 \subsection{Semantic Similarities Categories among the Grouped Subwords}

-This section aims to provide some intuitions on how ``semantically similar'' the grouped subwords are. \autoref{fig:inspectionCluster} provides examples of the semantic groups based on model with embedding dimension $d=768$ and CLSA applied.\footnote{~Only parts of the subwords are displayed per group for space limit.
+This section provides insights into the semantic similarities among grouped subwords. \autoref{fig:inspectionCluster} illustrates examples of eight semantic groups, which are based on the model with embedding dimension $d=768$ and the application of CLSA.\footnote{~Note that only parts of the subwords are displayed per group for space limit.
 For the full list of subwords, please refer to Ap.~\ref{ap:inspection} and \autoref{fig:ap:inspection}. }